NetickNetworking/NetickDocumentation/articles/5-remote-procedure-call.md

 ## RPC Implementation

-We're going to set the source to InputSource and the targets would be `Owner` (or known as Server/Host)
+We're going to set the RPC source to `InputSource` and the targets would be `Owner` (or known as Server/Host).
+This indicate only the input source is able to call this RPC, but only the server will execute the RPC.
+We also want to set isReliable to true, what this will do is, it will re-send the packet if there's a packet loss.

 ```cs
 public class PlayerCharacterNametag : NetworkBehaviour